WICG/turtledove/FLEDGE.md

 #### 3.1 Fetching Real-Time Data from a Trusted Server

 Buyers may want to make on-device decisions that take into account real-time data (for example, the remaining budget of an ad campaign).
-This need can be met using the interest group's `trustedBiddingSignalsURL`, `trustedBiddingSignalsKeys`, and, optionally, `trustedBiddingSignalsSlotSizeMode` fields.
+This need can be met using the interest group's `trustedBiddingSignalsURL`, `trustedBiddingSignalsKeys`, and, optionally, `trustedBiddingSignalsSlotSizeMode` and `maxTrustedBiddingSignalsURLLength` fields.
 Once a seller initiates an on-device auction on a publisher page, the browser checks each participating interest group for these fields, and makes an uncredentialed (cookieless) HTTP fetch to a URL of the form:

     https://www.kv-server.example/getvalues?hostname=publisher.com&keys=key1,key2&interestGroupNames=name1,name2&experimentGroupId=12345&slotSize=100,200

 The base URL `https://www.kv-server.example/getvalues` comes from the interest group's `trustedBiddingSignalsURL`, the hostname of the top-level webpage where the ad will appear `publisher.com` is provided by the browser, `experimentGroupId` comes from `perBuyerExperimentGroupIds` if provided, `keys` is a list of `trustedBiddingSignalsKeys` strings, and `interestGroupNames` is a list of the names of the interest groups that data is being fetched for.  `trustedBiddingSignalsSlotSizeMode` is one of `none` (which is the default), `slot-size`, and `all-slots-requested-sizes`.
 In the second case, `&slotSize=<width>,<height>` is appended to the URL, where width and height are the normalized width and height from the `requestedSize` of the (component) auction's AuctionConfig.
 "Normalized" means units are always appended, and trailing zeros are removed, so {width: "62.50sw", height: "10.0"} becomes "62.5sw,10px".
 In the `all-slots-requested-sizes` case, `&allSlotsRequestedSizes=<width1>,<height1>,<width2>,<height2>,...` is appended, where all sizes are taken from the (component) auction's `allSlotsRequestedSizes` value.
 If the corresponding value is not present in the auction configuration, no value is appended.

-The requests may be coalesced (for efficiency) across any number of interest groups that share a `trustedBiddingSignalsURL` and `trustedBiddingSignalsSlotSizeMode` (which means they also share an owner).
+The requests may be coalesced (for efficiency) across a certain number of interest groups that share a `trustedBiddingSignalsURL` and `trustedBiddingSignalsSlotSizeMode` (which means they share an owner).
+The number of interest groups coalesced into a single request is limited by their `maxTrustedBiddingSignalsURLLength` fields.
+For instance, if an interest group has a `maxTrustedBiddingSignalsURLLength` of 1000, it means that the length of the trusted bidding signals request URL for this interest group cannot exceed 1000 characters.
+This prevents requests from being dropped by trusted signals servers due to oversized URLs.
+If an interest group wants an infinite length for the request URL, it can specify 0 for the `maxTrustedBiddingSignalsURLLength`.

 The response from the server should be a JSON object of the form: